ctlcltd/e2-sat-editor/README.md

 - You might need libcurl installed with headers, details here: https://curl.se/download.html

-- *Please note:* depending on your OS environment, you should install some dependencies.
+- *Please note:* depending on your OS environment, you should install some dependencies (devel).

 - Then clone the repository: